folaaramide/100-days-of-devops/day-05/project-nautilus/README.md

 For this stage, the focus was on App Server 3, with the objectives to:

-Install the necessary SELinux policy packages.
+-Install the necessary SELinux policy packages.

-Permanently disable SELinux until proper policy tuning could be completed.
+=Permanently disable SELinux until proper policy tuning could be completed.

-Ensure no immediate disruption, i.e. changes should only take effect after a scheduled reboot.
+=Ensure no immediate disruption, i.e. changes should only take effect after a scheduled reboot.

 ## Business Context
 In high-availability enterprise environments, introducing strong security controls like SELinux without preparation can cause unexpected service disruptions.
 The chosen approach allows:

 -Security alignment with audit findings.

 -Operational continuity until policy exceptions are tested and approved.

 -Compliance with the company’s change management process by deferring impact until the planned maintenance window.

 ## Technical Walkthrough
 ### Step 1: Refreshed the System’s Package Index
 sudo yum makecache fast

-**Why:**
+**Why?:**
 Refreshing the package index ensures the system pulls up-to-date metadata before installation, a best practice to avoid pulling outdated dependencies.

 ![System Package Index refresh](screenshots/package-cache-refresh.png)